-World manufacturing sector gained further strength in the first quarter of 2017, building on a sluggish, but already improving performance throughout 2016. industrialized economies Both and developina and emerging industrial economies indicated the onset of healthy dynamics in manufacturing production and entered the new production year upward growth trends.
-2017 with Although the degree of uncertainty has largely remained the same, recent figures presented in this report suggest that the prospects of sustained global industrial growth in the coming period both in industrialized and in developing and emerging industrial economies are improving.
+World manufacturing sector gained further strength in the first quarter of 2017, building on a sluggish, but already improving performance throughout 2016.
+Both industrialized economies developina and emerging industrial economies indicated the onset of healthy dynamics in manufacturing production and entered the new production year 2017 with upward growth trends.
+Although the degree of uncertainty has largely remained the same, recent figures presented in this report suggest that the prospects of sustained global industrial growth in the coming period both in industrialized and in developing and emerging industrial economies are improving.
 Risks of a downturn in the new context are associated with the changes in global trade arrangements, high geopolitical uncertainty and the implications of Brexit.
-In the case of developina economies, favourable investment conditions for the manufacturing industry are yet to be established.
+In the case of favourable developing economies, investment conditions for the manufacturing industry are yet to be established.